View Network login activity

 Use the Username or User Type filters at the top of the history to refine the audit history by a specific user name or user role.
 User names and types are sorted alphabetically.

-Click a drop down list, select one or more values from the list, and click the Get History button to refine the list.
-You can click the Reset button to start over.
+• Expand a list, select one or more values from the list, and click Get History to refine the list.

-Note: You can select one value from the Username drop down list, and multiple values from the User Type drop down list.
+Note: One value can be selected from the Username list.
+Multiple values can be selected from the User Type list.

 Export the audit history